Convert PPT and PPTX to PDF in Java [Advanced Features Included]

 Convert PowerPoint to Password Protected PDF

-This Java code shows you how to convert a PowerPoint to a password-protected PDF (using protection parameters from the PdfOptions class):
+This code demonstrates how to convert a PowerPoint presentation into a password-protected PDF using the protection parameters from the PdfOptions class:

-// Instantiates a Presentation object that represents a PowerPoint file
+// Instantiate the Presentation class that represents a PowerPoint or OpenDocument file.

 try {